We've all experienced it: We're reading a book, or a comic, or a website, when all of a sudden:

 - If the original cover art for Doctor Who and the Dinosaur Invasion is anything to go by, a pterodactyl's jaws go "K-KLAK!"

-- The Animorphs books are fond of TSEEEEWWW! for Yeerk Dracon beams.
+- The Animorphs books are fond of TSEEEEWWW! for Yeerk Dracon beams, and FWAPP! for Andalite tail-blade strikes.

 - The old Batman Live-Action TV series used comic-style written sound effects for The Hit Flash.
 "BIFF!
 ZOK!
 POW!"